Emergency Fund Calculator

 How many months of expenses should you save?

-How to calculate your emergency fund?
+How to calculate your emergency fund

 Example:

-$3,000 × 6 = $18,000
+$3.000 × 6 = $18.000

 Where should you keep your emergency fund?

-Your emergency fund must be stored in a place that offers safety, daily liquidity, and instant access—but not literally under the mattress.
+Your emergency fund must be stored in a place that offers safety, daily liquidity, and instant access — but not literally under the mattress.

 Ideally, the fund should combine security, accessibility, and modest returns.
 Recommended options include:

-• Money Market Accounts / Certificates of Deposit (CDs): Often provide higher yields than traditional savings accounts; CDs may have withdrawal penalties.
+• Money Market Accounts: Often provide higher yields than traditional savings accounts while maintaining high liquidity.

 • Low-Risk Bonds: Typically tied to government benchmarks and designed to preserve capital with low volatility.

-When should you use spend your emergency fund?
+When should you use your emergency fund?

 You should withdraw from your emergency fund only in situations involving urgent and unexpected needs, such as: